Transpose In-DB Tool

 This is a Laboratory tool and is not for production use.
 It may have documented known issues, may not be feature complete, and is subject to change.

-The Transpose In-DB tool allows you to pivot the orientation of a data table in an In-DB workflow.
-It transforms the data so you may view horizontal data fields on a vertical axis.
+Use Transpose In-DB to pivot the orientation of a data table in an In-DB workflow.
+It transforms the data so you can view horizontal data fields on a vertical axis.

 This tool is useful for extracting non-conforming data.
 There is no limit to the amount of records or fields that can be transposed.